+UPDATED on Dec.
+5, 2018.
 Medicare Part B is the Medical Insurance portion of Original Medicare, allowing you to use any doctor, specialist, or hospital that accepts Medicare.
-In order to enroll in Medicare Part B, you may use one of the several enrollment periods: Initial Enrollment Period, General Enrollment Period, Special Enrollment Period for people covered under current employment.
+To enroll in Medicare Part B, you may use one of the several enrollment periods: Initial Enrollment Period, General Enrollment Period, Special Enrollment Period for people covered under current employment.

 When to enroll in Medicare Part B – Initial Enrollment Period

 An Initial Enrollment Period (IEP) is a seven-month period that begins 3 months before you turn age 65, includes the month you turn age 65, and ends three months after that birthday.
 In the case of disability, it starts 3 months before your 25th month of disability and lasts also seven months.
 You can sign up anytime during the Initial Enrollment Period.
 The following chart below shows when your Medicare Part B becomes effective:

 |If you enroll in this month of your initial enrollment period||Then your Medicare Part B coverage starts|

 |One to three months before you reach age 65||The month you reach age 65|